What Are Spacers For Teeth: A Detailed Guide

 • Uncomfortable chewing and discomfort when eating

-• If the spacers rub on your gums, swelling and bleeding may occur.
+• If the spacers rub on your gums, swelling and bleeding may occur

-Soft, cold meals can provide soothing, numbing relief, which can assist to alleviate pain and discomfort.
 Call your orthodontist if you have any concerns about your discomfort or swelling.
 They can inquire about your symptoms and determine whether or not they are cause for concern.

 Brushing your teeth is still safe and vital, even if you have spacers.
 Brushing your teeth on a regular basis won’t bother them, and it’s essential for cavity prevention.

+7.1.
 How Are Spacers Inserted?

 You’ll get spacers for teeth approximately a week before you get braces if you require them.